-This document is in compliance with UH System Administrative Memorandum 03.A.01, Expenditure of all Funds Administered by the University of Houston System.
+This document is in compliance with UH System Administrative Memorandum 03.A.01, Expenditure and Use of all Funds Administered by the University of Houston System

-All requests for employee reimbursement of travel, entertainment, or other business related expenses are subject to the independent review and final approval by an administrative superior.
+All requests for employee reimbursement of travel, entertainment, or other business-related expenses are subject to independent review and final approval by an administrative superior.